osmcode/osmium-suite/make_releases.md

 ## Osmium tool

+* [ ] Run IO tests.
+See test/io/Makefile.in for instructions
 * [ ] Decide on new version number (see http://semver.org/)
 * [ ] Update version number in `CMakeLists.txt` (look for `OSMIUM_VERSION_`)
 * [ ] Update `CHANGELOG.md`